33 Real Christmas Gifts for 14 Year Old Boys

 Hap Tim Insulated Lunch Bag

-Why we like it: Condensation pools outside, not inside his sandwiches
+Why I like it: Condensation pools outside, not inside his sandwiches

 The exterior beads with moisture on humid mornings while everything inside stays dry and cold.
 He packs it himself now, layering containers strategically so the apple doesn't bruise.
 The wipe-clean lining never absorbed that week-old milk smell from his previous bag.